GalaX1us/Battleship-x-Minesweepers/README.md

 **AI explanation**

 At the start of every turn, it works out all possible locations that every remaining ship could fit in.
 In addition to that, the neighbors of the boxes containing a ship touched but not cast are highly valued.
 These different combinations are all added up, and every tile on the board is thus assigned a probability that it includes a ship part, based on the tiles that are already uncovered and the ones that are known to be clear.
+Finally, we add to this all the information collected thanks to the clues found at each shot and we take the tile with the highest probability of having a ship on it

 # Requirements
 As it is said in the **requirements.txt** file, **pygame** and **numpy** are mandatory to run the program.